ssenart/gazpar2mqtt/README.md

-# gazpar2mqtt
+# Gazpar2MQTT
-Gateway that read GrDF meter data and publish them on MQTT queue.
+Gateway that reads data from the GrDF counter and posts it to the MQTT queue.

-It can be run as a standalone python program.

-The preferred way is to use its Docker container.

 ## Installation

+Gazpar2MQTT can be installed on any host as a standalone program.
+However, the preferred way is to use its Docker container.

-### Using source files
+### 1. Using source files

 The project requires [Poetry](https://python-poetry.org/) tool for dependency and package management.